How Much Does the Average 70-Year-Old Have in Savings?

 -

 Whole life insurance.
 In addition to protecting your loved ones, a permanent life insurance policy accumulates cash value over time.
-Because it’s guaranteed to grow, this accumulated value can also serve as a cash reserve or a source of income, particularly during market corrections or recessions.
+Because it’s guaranteed to grow, this accumulated value can also serve as a cash reserve or a source of income, particularly during market corrections or recessions.2

-As you determine your retirement savings target, the 4-percent rule can be a good starting point — though it’s not a comprehensive plan.
+As you determine your retirement savings target, the 4-percent rule can be a good starting point—though it’s not a comprehensive plan.
 This is simply a general rule that recommends withdrawing 4 percent from your savings during your first year of retirement.
 You then continue to withdraw the same amount each year, plus a little extra to account for inflation.

-Income annuities have no cash value.
-Once issued, this annuity cannot be terminated (surrendered), and the premium paid for the annuity is not refundable and cannot be withdrawn.
-The primary purpose of permanent life insurance is to provide a death benefit.
+2-The primary purpose of permanent life insurance is to provide a death benefit.
 Using permanent life insurance accumulated value to supplement retirement income will reduce the death benefit and may affect other aspects of the policy.